kmohrf/node-fontdump/README.md

 `url`: the URL to the stylesheet

-`target_directory`: the directory font and css files should be saved to
+`targetDirectory`: the directory font and css files should be saved to

-`web_directory`: the path that should be prepended to the font file URL.
+`webDirectory`: the path that should be prepended to the font file URL.